BestTimesToVisit.com Logo

 Rental Car

-Sardinia has a decent regional train network connecting major cities like Cagliari, Sassari, Olbia, and Oristano.
-It's a relaxed way to travel between urban centers, offering a glimpse of the countryside without the stress of driving.
+Sardinia has a functional, albeit limited, train network connecting major cities like Cagliari, Sassari, Olbia, and Oristano.
+It's a relaxed way to travel between urban centers, especially if you dislike driving.

-Cost:Fares are very affordable, typically ranging from €5-€15 for intercity journeys.
-Tickets can be purchased online via the Trenitalia website/app or at station ticket counters.
+Cost:Fares are very affordable, typically €5-€15 for intercity journeys.
+Tickets can be purchased online via the Trenitalia website/app or at station ticket offices.

 ARST Buses